 You can apply for a BMO mortgage pre-approval online, in-person at a local branch, or through a mobile mortgage specialist.
 You will be asked to provide information on your liabilities, assets, valid ID, and employment.
 Your application will be reviewed and results are typically released to you in one to two days.

-Yes, how long your offered interest rate is locked in for after the pre-approval does play a role in determining your interest rate —the longer the time, the more risky it is for the lender as they will still have to offer you the lower rate even if their other rates increase.
+Yes.
+The length of time your offered interest rate is locked-in for after pre-approval plays a role in determining your interest rate.
+The longer the time, the more risky it is for the lender as they still have to offer you the lower rate even if their other rates increase.
 However, this is not the main factor that determines your interest rate: other important factors include your credit score, whether your documents are complete, and your financial situation.
 In general, if a lender deems you to be a risky borrower who may lack the ability to pay them back, your interest rate will be higher.

 If you get your mortgage pre-approved, congratulations!
 Look over your conditions carefully and take note of how long your interest rate is locked in so that if you choose to exercise your offer, you will meet all the requirements to do so.
-Once you find your dream home, do not forget that you will still need to apply for the actual mortgage and get ready to provide needed documents and applications.
+Once you find your dream home, do not forget that you will still need to apply for the actual mortgage and get ready to provide the needed documents from your mortgage lender.
 Your credit scores and documents will still need to be checked to see if you meet the pre-approval conditions—if there have been major changes, your rates and terms may change.

 If a lender agrees to loan you a mortgage, you are allowed to negotiate the terms and conditions which include the interest rate along with the amount and the term.
 You are more likely to be able to negotiate the rate if you have an excellent application that consists of a great credit score, a bigger down-payment, lower monthly debt, or other things that may appeal to the lender.
 Many mortgage brokers are willing to buy-down the rate that they get from their lenders, giving you a discount on your interest rate.
 We suggest that you take the time to shop for rates offered by different lenders and decide what is best for you.
-Remember that rate isn't everything - the conditions and terms in a mortgage can make a big difference as well.
+Remember, the interest rate isn't everything; the other terms and conditions in a mortgage can make a big difference as well.